 9/3/16: Myrick had a strong 2015 season as the third cornerback for the Gophers, recording 27 tackles with three passes broken up and three interceptions.
 With Eric Murray in the NFL, Myrick should draw a lot of matchups with the opposition's No. 1 receiver.

 Nate Hairston, CB, Temple

 Height: 6-0.
 Weight: 196.
 Arm: 31.
 40 Time: 4.52.
 Projected Round (2017): 5-7.
-3/25/17: Hairston has some fans in the scouting community and could rise before the 2017 NFL Draft.
+4/26/17: Hairston has some fans in the scouting community.
 The senior totaled 27 tackles with three pass breakups and two interceptions in 2016.
 Hairston has good height to him and ran pretty well at the combine.
 He is a work in progress as he started out his career at wide receiver before moving to corner as a junior.